 Beetroot is also highly recommended to increase the body's red blood cell count.
 Image credits: iStock

 4. An Apple (or Pomegranate) a Day Keeps The Doctor Away

-An apple a day can help maintain a normal level of hemoglobin, since apples are rich in iron plus other health-friendly components that are required for a healthy hemoglobin count.
+An apple a day can help maintain a normal level of haemoglobin, since apples are rich in iron plus other health-friendly components that are required for a healthy haemoglobin count.
 You can either eat 1 apple a day, or drink juice made with ½ cup each of apple and beetroot juice twice a day.
 Add a dash of ginger or lemon juice for extra flavour.
 “Pomegranate is also rich in iron, calcium, fiber and protein.
-Its nutritional value can help increase hemoglobin and promote healthy blood flow”, says Dr. Jaibharat.
+Its nutritional value can help increase haemoglobin and promote healthy blood flow”, says Dr. Jaibharat.

 5. Drink Nettle Tea

 “Nettle is a herb that is a good source of B vitamins, iron, vitamin C and can play a key role in raising your hemoglobin level”, says Dr. Adarsh Kumar, Internal Medicine, National Heart Institute.
 All you need to do, is add 2 teaspoons of dried nettle leaves to a cup of hot water and allow it to steep for 10 minutes.
 Then strain, and add a little honey.
 Drink this twice daily.

 Nettle is a herb that is a good source of B vitamins, iron, vitamin C and can play a key role in raising your haemoglobin level.
 Image credits: iStock

 Avoid eating foods that can block your body's ability to absorb iron, especially if you have a low haemoglobin count i.e. coffee, tea, cola drinks, wine, beer, etc.